Anesthesia and Perioperative Medicine

 Below is a brief description of the different types of anesthesia.
 The anesthesia team and your surgeon will work with you to determine the best type of anesthesia for you.

 General Anesthesia – With general anesthesia, you are unconscious and have no awareness of events occurring during surgery.
 There are a number of general anesthetic drugs.
 Most frequently, inhalational and intravenous agents are used in a balanced combination.
 After you are asleep, a breathing tube or airway may be inserted through your mouth into the throat or windpipe to maintain proper breathing during this period.
 The level of anesthesia is monitored and adjusted continuously, based on your vital signs and other measures.
 At the conclusion of surgery, you emerge from anesthesia and subsequently regain awareness in the recovery room.

-Regional Anesthesia – With regional anesthesia, a member of the anesthesia team makes an injection near a cluster of nerves to numb the region of your body that requires surgery.
+Regional Anesthesia – With regional anesthesia, a member of the anesthesia team makes an injection near the spine, or near a cluster of nerves, to numb the region of your body that requires surgery.
 You may remain awake, or you may be given an intravenous sedative.
 You do not see or feel the actual surgery take place.
 There are several kinds of regional anesthesia.
-Two of the most frequently used are spinal anesthesia and epidural anesthesia, which are produced by injections made with great exactness in the appropriate areas of the back.
+Two of the most frequently used are spinal anesthesia and epidural anesthesia, which are produced by injections made with great precision in the appropriate areas of the back.
 Another commonly-used regional anesthetic technique is peripheral nerve block, where an injection is made, or a catheter is placed, adjacent to a cluster of nerves, primarily for post-operative pain control, for example in shoulder surgery.

 Local Anesthesia with Intravenous Sedation – With this type of anesthesia, a combination of local anesthesia and intravenous sedation is used.
-The surgeon injects a local anesthetic drug, such as lidocaine, into the tissue around the surgical site to numb the area and keep you pain-free during the procedure.
+The surgeon injects a local anesthetic drug, such as lidocaine or marcaine, into the tissue around the surgical site to numb the area and keep you pain-free during the procedure.
 Additionally, an intravenous sedative agent is administered.
 The amount of sedation can be adjusted to achieve a level of mild sedation, deep sedation or total sleep, depending upon the procedure, your preference or other factors.
 In most instances, a light sleep is induced, from which the recovery is rapid.
-At the conclusion of surgery, you will most likely bypass the main recovery room and be transported to a post-operating room in the Clough Surgical Center for a brief recovery period prior to discharge home.
+At the conclusion of surgery, you will most likely bypass the main Post-Anesthesia Care Unit and be transported to a recovery area in the Clough Surgical Center for a brief recovery period prior to discharge home.

-Today’s new, safe, short-acting anesthetic medications and sophisticated monitoring devices enable our anesthesiologists and nurse anesthetists to provide you with the most up-to-date and best medical care possible.
+Today’s new, safe, ultra short-acting anesthetic medications and sophisticated monitoring devices enable our highly-skilled anesthesia providers to provide you with the most up-to-date and best medical care possible.
 As a result, an increasing number of surgical procedures are performed safely on an outpatient basis; you come to the hospital, have surgery and go home—all on the same day.
 You may continue your recuperation the same day in the comfort of your own home and often avoid costs that insurance might not cover.